Harriet-ngomo/Harriet-ngomo/README.md

 - 💡 Ask me about **Data Analysis, Public Finance, ML, Python, or SQL**
 - 📨 Reach me at: **harrietngomo@gmail.com**

+<h3 align="center">📂 Feel free to explore my projects below and see what I’ve been working on!</h3>

   class DataScientist:

         def __init__(self):